š Stay Connected & Check In Daily! š

 We meet every Wednesday 3:00pm-4:30pm Pacific Time

-One New Heartbeat invites you to experience the transformative healing power of personal journaling in a supportive virtual group setting.
-Writing is encouraged but entirely optional during this gathering.
-Each session begins with a provided writing prompt, allowing participants to connect with themselves through thoughtful reflection and group discussion.
+One New Heartbeat invites you to explore the healing power of journaling in a supportive virtual group.
+Writing is encouraged but never required.
+Each session begins with a guided prompt to spark reflection, followed by optional group sharing and discussion.
+This practice is a simple yet powerful tool to help reduce stress for parents, caregivers, and anyone seeking balance.

-Wellness Check-In: Every session begins with a mindful check-in to create a grounded, welcoming space.
+Wellness Check-In: We begin each session with a mindful check-in to create a welcoming, grounded space.

 One New Heartbeat is the organizer of this event, which features the Alternatives to Suicide approach.
 Developed by the Wildflower Alliance in 2009, this approach stands out as one of the few groups that facilitates meaningful conversations about suicidal thoughts.